domRiddle/ASF/FAQ.md

 **Q:** Do I have to put my account credentials?

 **A:** **Yes**.
 ASF requires your account credentials in the same way as official Steam client does, as it's using the same method for Steam network interaction.
-This however doesn't mean that you have to put your account credentials in ASF configs, you can keep using ASF with ```null```/empty ```SteamLogin``` and/or ```SteamPassword```, and input that data on each ASF run, when required.
+This however doesn't mean that you have to put your account credentials in ASF configs, you can keep using ASF with `null`/empty `SteamLogin` and/or `SteamPassword`, and input that data on each ASF run, when required.
 This way your credentials are not saved anywhere, but of course ASF can't autostart without your help.
-ASF also offers several other ways of increasing your **[Security](https://github.com/JustArchi/ArchiSteamFarm/wiki/Security)**, so feel free to read that part of the wiki if you're advanced user.
+ASF also offers several other ways of increasing your **[security](https://github.com/JustArchi/ArchiSteamFarm/wiki/Security)**, so feel free to read that part of the wiki if you're advanced user.
 If you're not, and you don't want to put your account credentials in ASF configs, then simply don't do that, and instead input it as-needed when ASF asks for them.

 ***

 **Q:** Farming takes too long, can I somehow speed it up?

 **A:** The only thing which heavily affects speed of farming is selected **[cards farming algorithm](https://github.com/JustArchi/ArchiSteamFarm/wiki/Performance)** for your bot instance.
 Everything else has negligible effect and will not make farming faster, while some actions such as launching ASF process several times will even **make it worse**.
-If you really have an urge of making every damn second from farming process, then ASF allows you to fine-tune some core farming variables such as ```FarmingDelay``` - all of them are explained in **[configuration](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration)**.
+If you really have an urge of making every damn second from farming process, then ASF allows you to fine-tune some core farming variables such as `FarmingDelay` - all of them are explained in **[configuration](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration)**.
 However, as I said, the effect is negligible, and choosing proper cards farming algorithm for given account is one and the only crucial choice that can heavily affect speed of farming, everything else is pure cosmetic.
 Instead of worrying about farming speed, just launch ASF and let it do its job - I can assure you that it's doing it in the most effective way I could come up with.
 The less you care, the more you will be satisfied.

 ***